Manchester, New York

 Manchester is a town in Ontario County, New York, United States.
 The population was 9,406 at the 2020 census.
-The town was named after one of its villages, which in turn was named after the original Manchester in England.
+The town was named after one of its villages, which in turn was named after the city of Manchester in England.
 It was formed in 1822 from the town of Farmington.

 The Town of Manchester includes a village also named Manchester.
 The town is northeast of the city of Canandaigua.

 Lehigh Valley Railroad

 Manchester was an important division point and car classification yard for the Lehigh Valley Railroad and was, at one time, the largest such facility in the world.
 As a division point, crews and locomotives were exchanged.
 Freight cars were switched from track to track, organizing them for delivery to their destinations.
 Support services included the 30-stall roundhouse, the coaling tower, facilities for ash removal, track maintenance, car repair, a control tower, the yard office, an ice house, and the bunkhouse-restaurant.

 With the failure of the Pennsylvania Railroad (which had taken over operations of the Lehigh Valley Railroad in 1962) in the mid-60s, the division yard's purpose was largely unneeded.
 By the next decade, all that remained in use at the yard was the mainline travelling through the town.
 The yard closed on October 30, 1972.

-Today only a few crumbling structures, some old track, and a couple of rusted boxcars remain.
+As of April 2025, XXX Contractors are in the process of maintaining and potentially obtaining the land on which the 1916 roundhouse, turntable, and office buildings are situated for potential renovation or redevelopment.

 Geography

 According to the United States Census Bureau, the town has a total area of 37.8 square miles (97.9 km2), of which 37.8 square miles is land and (0.08%) is water.

 The Erie Canal, a part called the Wide Waters, briefly passes through the northeastern corner of the town, and the New York State Thruway (Interstate 90) passes through the center.
 New York State Route 96 is a major highway that parallels the Thruway and intersects New York State Route 21 in Manchester village.

 The northern town line is the border of Wayne County (Palmyra).

 Cumorah, a hill in Manchester, is the location where Joseph Smith is said to have found a set of golden plates which he translated into English and published as the Book of Mormon.

+On October 23, 1844, local farmer and Millerite named Hiram Edson had an ecstatic vision in the wake of The Great Disappointment while crossing his cornfield in Manchester near Port Gibson.
+This vision became one of the foundational events of the Seventh-day Adventist Church.